fob2/weather_app/README.md

-# Ingredient Tracker Application
+# Weather Application

-Ingredient tracker for a pizza restaurant that keeps track of stock amounts.
-Also logs the date and time of each purchase.
+Weather application that displays information on the current weather in cities searched by the user.
+Utilises the [Weather API](https://openweathermap.org/api) provided by OpenWeather.

 ## URL